Actindo-AG/Documentation/Cloudinary/Operation/01_ManageCloudinaryFiles.md

   The selected images are imported from Cloudinary and removed from the list of unassigned items.

 6. Click the [CANCEL] button in the bottom right corner.
-  The *Unassigned Items* window is closed.
+  The *Unassigned items* window is closed.
 The *Edit product* view is displayed again.
 A preview tile of each selected image is displayed in the Cloudinary image attribute box.

   ![Cloudinary images](/Assets/Screenshots/PIM/Products/List/Attributes/CloudinaryImages.png "[Cloudinary images]")